contribsys/faktory/docs/protocol-specification.md

 Clients that wish to act as consumers, that is, to execute jobs, MUST regularly issue `BEAT` commands to the server to recognize state changes initiated by the server.
 Clients SHOULD NOT send these more frequently than every 5 seconds, and MUST send them at least every 60 seconds.
+A `BEAT` interval of 15 seconds is recommended.
 Clients that are not consumers MUST NOT send `BEAT` commands, and MUST NOT enter the Quiet or Terminating stages.

 ## Not Identified State